tripleo1/awesome/README.md

 ## C#

 - [SleepyDeb/JSharp](https://github.com/SleepyDeb/JSharp) - JSharp is a .class loader for Net Core (similar to IKVM) is based on a features remapping of JDK on .Net Core libs
+- [Teicsoft/GLADIATE](https://github.com/Teicsoft/GLADIATE) - GLADIATE is a Spectacle Fighter Card Game.
+Play with 6 unique decks and fight your way through a gauntlet of foes.
+Not only do you need to fight to survive, but also pull of combos to maximise your spectacle points and please the crowd.
 - [autofac/Autofac](https://github.com/autofac/Autofac) - An addictive .NET IoC container
 - [jksware/yatc](https://github.com/jksware/yatc) - Yet Another Tiger Compiler
 - [livingcomputermuseum/ContrAlto](https://github.com/livingcomputermuseum/ContrAlto) - This repository contains the source code for Living Computers: Museum+Labs's Xerox Alto emulator, ContrAlto.